-Faulkner University is a multi-campus, co-educational private, Christian institution of higher education offering the Jones School of Law, Faulkner offers the juris doctor jurisprudence.
+Faulkner University is a multi-campus, co-educational private, Christian institution of higher education offering associate degrees, baccalaureate, and master degrees to prepare students for professions or advanced studies in Bible, liberal arts and sciences, business, professional, and career education.
+Through the Jones School of Law, Faulkner offers the juris doctor in jurisprudence.

-and master degrees

-to prepare students

-for professions

-or advanced

-studies in Bible,

-liberal arts

-and sciences,

-business,

-professional,

-and career

-education.
-Through

-the Jones School of